 Why USPS Doesn’t Offer International Returns

 It’s easy for USPS to provide return service for domestic shipments, since all delivery takes place within the United States.
 However, international packages are another story altogether.
-It would be logistically impossible for USPS to offer returns on international shipments, since this would require building out individual return networks with every other country’s postal organization.
-Some country’s postal organizations are privatized, and some are government-owned.
+It would be logistically impossible for USPS to offer returns on international shipments, because this would require building out individual return networks with every other country’s postal organization.
+Some countries’ postal organizations are privatized, and some are government-owned.
 At the end of the day, this endeavor would be too messy to be feasible.

 What Do I Tell My International Customers?